 The Radiography program requires two years of clinical and didactic study in diagnostic imaging and its various subspecialties.
-The program enrolls 18 students per year, based on a maximum capacity of 36 students as per the accrediting body.
-Over the past 10 years, the program has maintained a completion rate of \geq 90% and a 1st time pass rate on the ARRT credentialing exam of \geq 96%.
-The program maintains an educational affiliation with Pierpont Community & Technical College for the awarding of an Associate's degree in Applied Science for interested candidates.
+The program enrolls 24 students per year, based on a maximum current capacity of 48 students.
+Over the past 10 years, the program has maintained a completion rate of $\geq 90\%$ and a 1st time pass rate on the ARRT credentialing exam of $\geq 93\%$.
+The program maintains an educational affiliation with Pierpont Community & Technical College for the awarding of an Associate's degree in Applied Science for entering candidates without a degree.

-The Nuclear Medicine, Radiation Therapy, and Magnetic Resonance Imaging programs each require an additional year of education beyond the 2 year Radiography program.
+The Nuclear Medicine, Radiation Therapy, and Magnetic Resonance Imaging programs each require an additional year of education beyond the 2-year Radiography program.
 The Nuclear Medicine program provides clinical and didactic instruction in the science of radiopharmaceutical imaging to include SPECT/CT & PET/CT while the Radiation Therapy program focuses on the therapeutic use of ionizing radiation in radiation oncology.
 The Magnetic Resonance program provides comprehensive education in the utilization of magnetic fields in the production of diagnostic images.
-Each program enrolls 5 students per academic year and also maintains a 10-year, 7% average attrition rate resulting in 3-4 graduates each year.
+Each program enrolls 4-6 students per academic year maintaining a 10-year, 7% average attrition rate resulting in 3-6 graduates each year.

 The Diagnostic Medical Sonography program provides primary clinical and didactic education in General/Abdominal, OB, and Vascular ultrasound.
-The program length is an additional 18 months of education beyond the 2 year Radiography program.
-The program has a maximum capacity of 6 students at any one time thus accepting 3 new students each July.
-The program culminates in December of each year.
+The program length is an additional 18 months of education beyond a 2-year allied health, Associate's degree in a patient care related field.
+The program has a maximum capacity of 8 students at any one time thus accepting 4 new students each July.
+The program culminates in December of each year and successful completion qualifies graduates to sit for credentialing exams in OB/GYN and Abdomen offered by the ARDMS.

 The Echocardiography program provides primary clinical and didactic education in cardiac sonography.
-The program length is 1 year beyond the completion of a 2 year allied health, Associate's degree in a patient care related field.
-The program has a capacity of 5 students per academic year and successful completion qualifies graduates to sit for credentialing exams in Echocardiography offered by the ARDMS & CCI.
+The program length is 1 year beyond the completion of a 2-year allied health, Associate's degree in a patient care related field.
+The program has a capacity of 6 students per academic year and successful completion qualifies graduates to sit for credentialing exams in Echocardiography offered by the ARDMS & CCI.